battre/autocomplete-attribute-explainer/model/modules/parsing_ng/README.md

 can be presented in arbitrary order. `extract_parts` can help looking for keywords (e.g. "floor") and adjacent information (e.g. the floor number).
-Unlike for a `decomposition_cascade`, `extract_parts` does not follow the "the first match wins" principle but applies all matching attempts in a row.
+Unlike for a `decomposition_cascade`, `extract_parts` does not follow the "the first match wins" principle but applies all matching attempts in sequence so the last match wins.

 Here is an example:
 ```yaml